menu

 Occupations and Workforce

-Egegik is a blue-collar town, with 39.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Egegik, you'll notice that it is more blue-collar than most other communities in America.
+39.13% of Egegik’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Egegik is a city of production and manufacturing workers, managers, and service providers.
 There are especially a lot of people living in Egegik who work in management occupations (26.09%), law enforcement and fire fighting (17.39%), and business and financial occupations (13.04%).

 Setting & Lifestyle

-Overall, Egegik’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Egegik’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Egegik has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Egegik has few renters and college students.
 But the biggest reason it is quieter in Egegik than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Egegik may be for you.